Randy Kraft: 1983

-Kraft did not kill again until January 27, 1983, when he abducted a 21-year-old hitchhiker named Eric Church.
+Kraft did not kill again until January 27, 1983, when he abducted a 21-year-old hitchhiker named Eric Herbert Church.
 The victim was last seen alive hitchhiking from Orange County to Sacramento the day before his murder.
 His body was found discarded alongside I-605.
 An autopsy concluded Church had consumed high levels of alcohol and Valium and that he had been sodomized.
 Rope marks on Church's wrists indicated he had struggled against his restraints before he died of a combination of ligature strangulation and numerous blows to the side of his skull inflicted by a blunt instrument.

-On February 12, Kraft killed two Buena Park men: 18-year-old Geoffrey Nelson and 20-year-old Rodger DeVaul.
-The two young men were last seen outside the house of a friend named Bryce Wilson shortly after midnight when they told Wilson they intended to purchase something to eat.
+On February 12, Kraft killed two Buena Park men: 18-year-old Geoffrey Alan Nelson and 20-year-old Rodger James DeVaul Jr. The two young men were last seen outside the house of a friend named Bryce Wilson shortly after midnight when they told Wilson they intended to purchase something to eat.
 Nelson's nude body was found alongside an offramp close to the Garden Grove Freeway several hours after he and DeVaul were last seen.
 He had been emasculated, strangled, and thrown from a moving vehicle.
 DeVaul's body was found the following day, discarded down a mountainside close to Mount Baldy in San Bernardino County.
 He had been bound, sodomized, and strangled with a cord.
 As had been the case with Nelson, DeVaul had ingested both alcohol and propranolol before his murder.
 In addition, the stomachs of both victims contained potato skins and grapes, which had been eaten shortly before their murders.